mostafa-tamer/Vacation-Tracking-System/README.md

 # Vacation Tracking System (VTS)

 ## Project Description
-The Vacation Tracking System (VTS) is designed to empower individual employees to manage their vacation time, sick leave, and personal time off efficiently.
-The system provides a user-friendly interface that allows employees to submit leave requests while ensuring compliance with company policies and local facility regulations.
-With features like manager approval, email notifications, and integration with HR systems, VTS streamlines the leave management process for both employees and HR personnel.
+The Vacation Tracking System (VTS) is a simple application that helps employees manage their vacation, sick leave, and personal days.
+This repo focuses on the "Manage Time" use case, allowing employees to request time off and receive approvals from managers, while keeping records and updating HR systems.

 ## Functional Requirements
 1. **Employee Self-management**: